DavidH-dev93/moderntax-challenge/README.md

 Setup
 -----

-This kata is intended to be executed through rspec.
-A command line implementation is not required

 Steps:

 ```
 $ bundle install
 $ bin/rspec
+$ bin/boxing-kata
 ```

+It is intended that the kata be implemented through unit tests, but feel free to provide output to console through `bin/boxing-kata` if desired.

 Example Input File
 ------------------